syncfusion-content/uwp-docs/uwp/SfPdfViewer/Concepts-and-Features/Working-with-popup-annotation.md

 ## Detecting the change in appearance properties of popup annotations

 The changes made in popup annotation's properties can be detected using the `SfPdfViewerControl.PopupEdited` event.
 The property values before and after change can be obtained using the `PopupEditedEventArgs` parameter of the event's handler.
-In the below example, only the new propertis are illustrated.
+In the below example, only the new properties are illustrated.

 {% highlight c# %}